fsprojects/FSharp.Data.GraphQL/README.md

     | FilterField of FieldFilter<ObjectListFilter>
 ```

 And the value recovered by the filter in the query is usable in the `ResolveFieldContext` of the resolve function of the field.
-To easy access it, you can use the extension method `Filter`, wich returns an `ObjectListFilter option` (it does not have a value if the object doesn't implement a list with the middleware generic definition, or if the user didn't provide a filter on the query).
+To easily access it, you can use the extension method `Filter`, wich returns an `ObjectListFilter option` (it does not have a value if the object doesn't implement a list with the middleware generic definition, or if the user didn't provide a filter input).

 ```fsharp
 Define.Field("friends", ListOf (Nullable CharacterType),